2024 – Perth Festival of the Arts exhibition

 Hi everyone!
 We would like to wish you a very warm welcome to Perthshire Photographic Society’s latest exhibition.
 We feel honoured to be invited to participate in the Perth Festival of the Arts once again.
 We wish to thank the management of the St John’s Centre in Perth who have coordinated the arrangement whereby we will use one of the empty shops in the Centre as our gallery.

 Perth is our home and it has been a few years since we last held an exhibition here.
 We’re delighted to be able to display 90 framed prints from 31 of our members.
-In addition, we will show a video that contains another 85 images and which is on a repeating cycle on a large TV.
 We will also set up a mini portrait studio; how about having your photo taken during your visit!

 Our membership increased from 55 to 70 this year and we are pleased that many of our new and less experienced members are taking part in this exhibition.
 They are very excited to have their photos included, since for some of them, this is their first experience of showing their work to the public.
 We will be manning the gallery and we very much look forward to meeting you!
 Come in and say “Hello!”
 We hope that you enjoy your visit!